Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: The time-scale separation and the rate of leakage

-Eqs.(\ref{qsol2}), (\ref{expsl}) and (\ref{leakrate}) completely specify the quasi-steady distribution.
-The result tells us that the probability distribution is dominated by the stable fixed point at $x=x_1$, only for $t \ll \tau$.
+Note that even for sufficiently large $K/b$, the probability distribution is dominated by the stable fixed point at $x=x_+$ only for $t \ll \tau \equiv |\lambda_1|^{-1}$.
 That is, the average behavior of the system follows the deterministic rate equation only at {\it early times}.
 For $t \gg \tau$, the probability distribution approaches the stationary one, and we have $p_m(t) \simeq \delta_{m,0}$.
-Note that $\tau \to \infty$ in the limit of $a/b-r \to \infty$.
-That is, if the stochastic noise is very small, it takes very long time for the probability distribution to make transition from the transient quasi-steady state to the true stationary one.
+However, also note that larger the value of $m^*=a/b-r$, the smaller the stochastic noise, and hence better the deterministic approximation.
+In fact, the analytic form of $\tau_q$ for $K/b=\infty$ in Eq.(\ref{leakrate}) shows that it is an exponentially increasing function of $a/b-r$, as shown in Figure \ref{tauns} for several values of $r$, and $\tau \to \infty$ in the limit of $a/b-r \to \infty$.
+That is, if the stochastic noise is very small, it takes a very long time for the probability distribution to make transition from the transient quasi-steady state to the true stationary one, and indeed the dynamics is well described by the deterministic rate equation for a long time duration.
+Because a large value of $r$ leads to the dominance of the free mode, it is obvious that the increase of $r$ speeds up the leakage, as shown in figure.